 Best Patient Care Technician Schools in Texas

 If you want to work directly with patients in hospitals, clinics, or long-term care, training as a Patient Care Technician (PCT) is one of the fastest ways to get started.
-In Texas, this role is in demand because hospitals and nursing facilities often need trained support staff who can handle patient care tasks alongside nurses.
+In Texas, this role is widely needed because hospitals and nursing facilities often need trained support staff who can handle patient care tasks alongside nurses.

 The first step is choosing the right school.
 Training quality can vary, and the program you choose will affect your skills, exam readiness, and job opportunities.